Skip to main content

 Overview

-The TypeInfo generation system converts Microsoft API Extractor’s API model into a structured JSON format compatible with Mintlify’s <TypeTree> component.
+The TypeInfo generation system converts Microsoft API Extractor’s API model into a structured JSON format compatible with Mintlify’s <TypeTree open> component.
 The key challenge is fully recursive type expansion - extracting not just top-level properties, but all nested object structures with their complete documentation.

 Architecture